 Example answer: “I’m really excited by this position at [company] because, in the next five years, I’d like to be seen as someone with deep expertise in the Tech event planning sector, and I know that’s something that I’ll have an opportunity to do here.
 I’m also really excited to take on more managerial responsibilities in the next few years and potentially even take the lead on some projects.
 I’ve been lucky enough to work with some amazing managers, and so developing into a great manager myself is something I’m really excited about.”

 Think of an example where you can speak to the importance of why you needed certain information and outline what you did to receive it.
-The hiring manager is looking to make sure you understand your colleagues perspective (i.e., you can empathize with the fact that they might have a lot on their plate, etc.) — but you have figured out a way to strongly communicate in order to still solicit the information.
+The hiring manager is looking to make sure you understand another's perspective.
+For example, you can empathize they might have a lot on their plate, etc. Are you able to strongly communicate in order to still solicit the information?

 While you discuss the scenario, make sure to outline 2-3 steps you took in order to meet your goal.

 Example answer: “I can think back to a time when I was working closely with an external partner on planning an event.
 I was trying to set the schedule for my team, however, it would sometimes take two weeks before the external partner would email me back.